mollie/commercetools/docs/ManagingPayments.md

 You will need the [API Extension](./extension/Readme.md) and [notifications module](./notifications/Readme.md) installed and configured.

-The extension uses mollie's [orders API]() to make payments.
-It is triggered when a commercetools [Payment](https://docs.commercetools.com/api/projects/payments) object is created or updated.
+The extension uses mollie's [orders API](https://docs.mollie.com/reference/v2/orders-api/overview) to make payments.
+It is triggered by create and update requests on commercetools [Payments](https://docs.commercetools.com/api/projects/payments).

 ### Cart setup